CEED/libCEED/doc/papers/joss/paper.md

 This isolation is valuable for $hp$-refinement studies (where $h$ commonly denotes the average element size and $p$ the polynomial degree of the basis functions) and $p$-multigrid solvers.
 Additionally, a single source implementation (in vanilla C or C++) for the `CeedQFunction`s can be used on CPUs or GPUs (transparently using the NVRTC [@NVRTCwebsite], HIPRTC, or OCCA [@OCCAwebsite] run-time compilation features).

+`libCEED` provides computation of the true operator diagonal for preconditioning with Jacobi and Chebyshev as well as automatic construction of p-multigrid prolongation and restriction operators from a `CeedOperator`.
+Preconditioning matrix-free operators is an active area of research; support for domain decomposition methods and inexact subdomain solvers based on the Fast Diagonalization Method are in active development.
+Additionally, `libCEED` supports meshes with mixed order and geometry elements, which means `libCEED` can support solvers and preconditioners utilizing adaptive mesh refinement.

 ![A schematic of element restriction and basis applicator operators for elements with different topology.
 This sketch shows the independence of Q-functions (in this case representing a Laplacian) element resolution, topology, or basis degree.\label{fig:schematic}](img/QFunctionSketch.pdf)